inghamemerson/thingtimer-api/README.md

 ## Getting Started

-To get a local instance of the backend running, you should just need [Docker](https://docs.docker.com/docker-for-mac/install/) locally.
+To get a local instance of the backend running, you need [Docker](https://docs.docker.com/docker-for-mac/install/) locally.
 Once you’ve got that set up and the repo cloned, open up your terminal and `cd` into this bad Larry.

 1. First up let’s get our environment running.
 Run the code below in the root of the project, hopefully 🤞you don’t bump into any major issues here.